 The local Desert Sands Unified School District (DSUSD) will offer a new ethnic studies course in the fall, and Fiehler is worried that it will include CRT and racial ideas pushed by the California Teachers Association that promote concepts such as “divorcing the default of whiteness,” which she sees as racism toward white people.

 “It’s disgusting.
 It’s full-on racist.
 It’s so sad,” Fiehler told The Epoch Times.

-CRT stems from Marxist ideology, which focuses on class struggle between the “bourgeois” and the “proletariat.”
+CRT stems from Marxist ideology, which focuses on the class struggle between the “bourgeois” and the “proletariat.”
 But CRT adds a controversial racial component by focusing on the struggle between white “oppressors” and “oppressed” other races.

 The theory has gained support among many left-wing activist groups, academia, and government in recent years.
-But over the past few months, parents have increasingly spoken out against CRT teachings they claim are hidden under the guise of “ethnic studies” and other euphemisms.
+But over the past few months, parents have increasingly spoken out against CRT teachings that they claim are hidden under the guise of “ethnic studies” and other euphemisms.
 Several states have banned CRT in public schools and other government institutions.

 Bullying at School

 A few years ago, Fiehler’s then 12-year-old daughter was bullied at school in the Desert Sands Unified School District (DSUSD).
 She was beaten at least six times, according to Fiehler.

 Bullies also allegedly followed her home from school and hurled racial slurs at her, sometimes in Spanish, such as “stupid white girl,” “white Dora” (since she had bangs like the television character Dora the Explorer), and “rat.”